ewersoncarmo/design-patterns/README.md

 It is used to add responsibilities to individual objects dynamically, without affect other objects.

 The decorator pattern attaches additional responsibilities to an object dynamically.
 It provides a flexible alternative to extend functionalities.

+## Factory Method

+The Factory Method defines an interface for creating an object, but lets the subclasses to decide which class to instantiate.